hobdrive/hobdrive-docs/en/user-manual.md

 All sensors are read sequentially, reading speed depends on the performance of your ELM adapter and target device.
 Delay of 1-2 seconds is often normal.

+By clicking on the status popup panel (circle at bottom left), you will see:

+- Detailed OBD2 and GPS connection status.
+- "Reconnect" button - for forced connection attempt
+- "Fast Reading Mode" option.
+When this option is enabled, hobDrive disables calculation of derived data (consumption, mileage, etc.) and updates only the data visible on the current screen at maximum speed.
+The mode can be used for diagnostics when sensor polling speed is important.

 All OBD2 sensor values are transferred from ECU (Engine Control Unit) to the hobDrive.
 They may not be absolutely correct, some may even be entirely incorrect.
 This is not hobDrive's limitation but rather particular features of your vehicle's ECU.

 Different hobDrive sensors have different update interval.
 For instance RPM updated most often, while antifreeze temperature sensor normally updated once every 10 seconds.